Hornbill-Docs/esp-fundamentals/esp-fundamentals/reference-guides/hornbill-wiki-markup.md

 2. Line breaks
   don't break levels.

-3. Blank lines ends the list
+3. Blank lines end the list.

 Any other start also ends the list.
 </pre>

 ### Indented List
 This type of list is used for indenting only, and doesn't prefix the lines with any visible characters.
 Start each line with a colon sign (:).
-Chaining multiple colon signs (:) will indent the list level even further.
+Chaining multiple colon signs (:) indents the list level further.
 ```
 No indent
 : Single indent